-Amazon Simple Queue Service (SQS) is a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.It's a fully managed service, so it removes the complexity and overhead associated with managing and operating message-oriented middleware and empowers developers to focus on differentiating work.
+What is Amazon SQS?Amazon Simple Queue Service (SQS) is a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.It's a fully managed service, so it removes the complexity and overhead associated with managing and operating message-oriented middleware and empowers developers to focus on differentiating work.
 Using the API you can send, store, and receive messages between software components at any volume, without losing messages or requiring other services to be available.SQS offers two types of message queues.
 Standard queues offer maximum throughput, best-effort ordering, and at-least-once delivery.
 SQS FIFO queues are designed to guarantee that messages are processed exactly once, in the exact order that they are sent.

-AWS Lambda is a compute service that lets you run code without provisioning or managing servers.
+What is AWS Lambda?AWS Lambda is a compute service that lets you run code without provisioning or managing servers.
 AWS Lambda executes your code only when needed and scales automatically, from a few requests per day to thousands per second.It also runs your code on a high-availability compute infrastructure by design and performs all of the administration of the compute resources, including server and operating system maintenance, capacity provisioning and automatic scaling, code monitoring and logging.This is in exchange for flexibility, which means you cannot log in to compute instances, or customize the operating system on provided runtimes.Now that the services have been introduced, we can start to explore the solution.

 The problemTo make the discussion more pragmatic, let's pretend to be in the following situation:We have a serverless web application that allows users to select documents to download.
 To optimize transfer time, we need to build a service to create a compressed archive containing the files and save it on S3.
 The service will also create a signed link to allow the download of the archive.We won't implement any of the features, indeed, we will just use some stub code to demonstrate the solution.
 Anyway, having a plausible situation will help us understand the mechanism of operation and the potential problems that may arise.

 The solutionThe following is the typical AWS infrastructure for a producer-consumer pattern using AWS Lambda and SQS.For this to work, we need to configure an SQS trigger for the consumer, so that the consumer lambda will be triggered when messages are available in the queue.Using our example:The producer lambda is the lambda function in the web application backend that needs to send a request to the compression service, while the consumer is another Lambda based microservice that can read a list of files (maybe s3 URIs) and compress them before storing the result on s3.
 For the sake of the example, let's assume that this service will also generate and store a signed link in a database, for later use.Here is the basic flow to implement the producer-consumer pattern:

 - The Lambda powered back-end service uses the AWS SDK to perform a SendMessage API call to SQS, putting a new message (a compress job specification) in the queue.